zikula/core/src/docs/TranslationAndLanguage/Installation.md

     translations/zikula.de.po
     translations/zikula_javascript.de.po

-After the files have been placed, you must 'install' them by going to
+After the files have been placed, you must 'install' them by going to _"General Settings > Localisation settings"_.

-General Settings > Localization Settings

-and (without changing anything unless you want to), click 'save'

-This will alter the

-    src/config/dynamic/generated.yaml

-file in order to indicate to the system that your new locale/translation is available.
+This will update the `src/config/dynamic/generated.yaml` file in order to indicate to the system that your new locale/translation is available.